📝 Kitchen planning & mise-en-place · ⏱️ 3 min read

 • Better timing: Prep during quiet moments with cheaper staff

-With a system like KitchenNmbrs you can track which prep activities take the most time, so you can optimize more strategically.
+With a food cost calculator like KitchenNmbrs you can track which prep activities take the most time, so you can optimize more strategically.

 How do you calculate mise-en-place costs? (step by step)